 Remove unnecessary temptation by eliminating relationships, activities, and groups where lust will not meet resistance.
 If you’re thinking, “Does that mean I shouldn’t hang out with so-and-so anymore?” or, “Does that mean I should stop going to such-and-such place?”
 The fact that you questioned it highly indicates that this person or place isn’t strengthening your desire to embrace purity.
 Eliminate any possible routes – via people, places, or activities – temptation can take to attack you.
 The less available you are to temptation, the less opportunity there’ll be for you to fall.

-If you’re ready to identify your own triggers and craft your custom strategy for defeating lust, I encourage you to download my Triggers Assessment Workbook.
-This #-page teaching and self-assessment will help you to objectively pinpoint the areas where you are vulnerable to sexual sin and provide you with actionable, biblical guidance to strengthen these weak points.
+If you’re ready to identify your own triggers and craft your custom strategy for defeating lust, I encourage you to purchase my book: come home.
+It includes my 70-question spiritual vulnerability assessment designed to help you to objectively pinpoint the areas where you are vulnerable to sexual sin and provide you with actionable, biblical guidance to strengthen these weak points.

 ● A 70-question assessment designed to help you identify 12 triggers of sexual sin.